 Real estate agent commission.
-As discussed above, this major expense for the seller but it’s folded into purchase price.
-When the seller’s profit margin in high enough, these costs are usually paid without any seller out-of-pocket cash concerns.
+This is typically a major expense for the seller, but it’s folded into purchase price.
+When the seller’s profit margin is high enough, these costs are usually paid without any seller out-of-pocket cash concerns.

 Recording fees.
 You’ll usually have to pay these because the buyer is forcing a legal ownership change in the deed to the property.

 Settlement fee.
-This typically-negotiable fee is paid to the agent or escrow holder.
+This typically negotiable fee is paid to the agent or escrow holder at closing.